atomist/sdm-pack-fingerprint/README.md

 ## Features

-This pack sets a goal to monitor all git pushes and trackes the following features:
+This pack sets a goal to monitor all git pushes and trackes the following aspects:

 * leiningen `project.clj` files are monitored for updates to library dependencies and project version.
 * maven `pom.xml` files are monitored for updates to maven library dependencies and version coordinates.